Locally unwanted land use: Inequality

 It has been suggested that a correlation exists between the location of sites considered as locally unwanted land uses and the proximity to minority populations as a result of market dynamics.
 That is, externalities associated with LULUs (such as poor aesthetics, lack of desirable amenities, etc.) tend to discourage high-earning buyers from moving to the area, and thus perpetuate the cycle in which low income individuals have few choices except those which happen to be in areas with LULUs such as landfills and highways.
 This tends to lower home values.
 Further, the same market forces, especially those that may discriminate against minorities, could make it so that these areas happen to be populated predominantly by minorities.

 Throughout the United States, "three out of five African Americans and Latino Americans live in communities with abandoned toxic waste sites."
 This pattern is typically seen because of discrimination and racism throughout the infrastructure development process.
 It is becoming more and more common.
 What makes a LULU such as this unique is that they cause displacement, whereas a landfill, dump, roads, or prisons simply discourage home-buyers from entering the area and keep home prices low.
 High-end health food stores such as Whole Foods causes displacement by attracting high-earning home buyers into the area, causing rents and home prices to rise.
 This has been dubbed the "Whole Foods effect".

 Gentrification

 San Francisco

 San Francisco, like many other large cities in the United States, has a high cost of living.
-Its proximity to the Silicon Valley lends itself to attracting high-income home buyers.
-As of 2013, 53% of low-income households throughout the entirety of the bay area were undergoing gentrification pressures caused by transit investment and new developments.
+Its proximity to Silicon Valley lends itself to attracting high-income home buyers.
+As of 2013, 53% of low-income households throughout the entirety of the Bay Area were undergoing gentrification pressures caused by transit investment and new developments.

 Boston

-Boston has been known historically for the high-cost of living that accompanies residence there, as well as being subject to various Urban renewal projects during America's Urban Renewal era.
+Boston has been known historically for the high-cost of living that accompanies residence there, as well as being subject to various urban renewal projects during America's Urban Renewal era.
 These renewal projects often caused the displacement of Jewish and Italian immigrants as well as working class individuals in surrounding areas in its earliest years.